stauntonmakerspace/StauntonMakerSign/ReadMe.md

 A 50 Microsecond delay between commands has shown to be the minimum delay to ensure commands are read properly From my reading python is unable to consistently delay to this precision

+Uninstall And reinstall of both pie cereal and open CV contribute are required